 Analysis.
-According to the City the structure was built in the 1950s.
-Based on the information about the site, the City found that it "does not constitute local, state, or national historic resources for the purposes of the California Environmental Quality Act.
-As such, demolition of the structure would not have an adverse environmental impact."
+According to the City the lot was developed in 1956.
+Based on the information about the site, the City found that it has not been designated as a historic resource... does not constitute local, state, or national historic resources for the purposes of the California Environmental Quality Act.
+As such, demolition of the structure would not have an adverse environmental impact.

 Because new construction on this site is currently excluded from the requirement for a coastal development permit, the Coastal Commission does not have permit jurisdiction over the proposed new construction.
 Although the existing house is smaller than the proposed new house, it does not communicate any significant sense of Carmel's history or architectural heritage.

-Also, the replacement structure will be set back farther from the front property line than the existing structure is, and so even though the proposed structure is to be two story, it will not loom large on the site.
+Staff has received two letters from a neighboring property owner expressing objection to the proposed project, citing loss or privacy and loss of private views that will result from the new construction on this site.
+Neither of these private property interests are protected by the Coastal Act and it is important to note that, due to the approved exclusion (E-77-13) the Coastal Commission does not have authority over the new construction.
 Therefore, the demolition of the existing structure is consistent with Coastal Act Sections 30251 and 30253(5).